Daniel-t/solace-web/content/main.md

 type: "index"
 ---

+# We Are Moving
+Our new home is www.solacegriefsupport.org.au

 # About
 We provide grief support for those grieving over the death of their partner.
 Talk or Listen, in a non-threatening environment, to others who have been through the trauma of losing their loved one through death.